 We would like to welcome all new and returning faculty, staff, and students to SCU.
 As members of our campus community, each of us shares the responsibility to promote and maintain a safe and secure environment.
 Ensuring the viability of such an environment is the chief concern of the Campus Safety Department.

-We are here to serve you from 24/7, 365 days a year with professional officers who are ready to assist with everyday tasks and questions.

-Should you have any questions or concerns, please contact us at (562) 902-3333 or come by our office located at the east-side of Building F. More information about our department can be found on the "Campus Safety" page at MySCU.
+The chief manner by which we communicate our safety services, policies, and prevention data is this Annual Security Report.
+The document contains a host of information and we encourage you to read it thoroughly and contact us with any and all questions at (562) 902-3333 or come by our office located at the east-side of Building F. More information about our department can be found on the "Campus Safety" page at MySCU.
+Further, we strongly encourage all members of the campus community to download both the Rave Guaridan and Crisis Manager mobile apps.
+These apps have ben customized by the SCU Campus Safety Department and provide a host of resources as well as additional methods by which individuals may make contact with the department.